ModUDuke/Causal-Inference-Modeling/chapter1.md

 ## Income Inequality at FutureChew: Part  4 - Multicollinearity

-But there’s more to this than just gender, education, and experience.
-There’s also the factor of the employee’s age: they might be surprisingly young for their education and experience, or they might be much older but still very new to the profession.
+But there's more to this than just gender, education, and experience.
+There's also the factor of the employee's age: they might be surprisingly young for their education and experience, or they might be much older but still very new to the profession.
 However, we know that many of these variables will run in parallel: the older you are, the more likely you are to have more experience and more education.
 If we look at the details, are these variables actually functioning very differently from each other?
 Or are they so similar that we can drop one from our regression to make our lives simpler?

 *** =instructions
 - 1) Add a variable for age into our regression and see what happens.